 What to do if you find out about a person with COVID-19 at your site

 When businesses, including childcare, are made aware of a person with COVID-19 in the workplace, the first step is to make sure that person is in isolation per CDPH Isolation & Quarantine Guidance.
 If they are still onsite, send them home.

 A person is exposed if they are in a shared indoor airspace of the person with COVID-19, while they were infectious, for 15 minutes or more over a 24-hour period.

-Child Care Providers are required to report all known or suspected cases of COVID-19 to Orange County Public Health Department Cal.
+Child Care Providers are required to report outbreaks or unusual occurrences of communicable disease per California Department of Public Health.
 Code Regs. tit.
 17 § 2508